mikechambers/dcli/examples/README.md

 To use, just start the script when you start playing, and it will update your aggregate stats for your session in realtime.

-The script pulls member-id, character-id, platform and manifest-path from environment variables (see script for var names).
+The script pulls member-id, platform and manifest-path from environment variables (see script for var names).
 You can also just directly edit the script and add them.

 Uses dclitime and dcliah.